 Once you get there, you are bound to meet new people.
 New friends and even acquaintances are amazing mental health boosters (something which we often take for granted and may not be consciously aware of).
 Moreover, getting into a groove of talking to people you’ve never met, in spite of having social anxiety, can raise your self-esteem and social confidence – these experiences show you that social anxiety doesn’t have to affect your quality of life.
 Also, for many people, travelling has helped them to effectively combat their social anxiety.

 All this requires you to move your body and it essentially increases your physical activity.
-And there is no better and more fun way to exercise than by going on hikes and sightseeing.
-Even if you already love exercising and you would like to try that in a new park or resort, just make sure to bring your own exercise mat, and you can even join a local yoga session outside and make some new connections at the same time.
+And there is no better and more enjoyable way to exercise than by going on hikes and sightseeing.

 You Get to Re-Evaluate Your Life